kamykn/spelunker.vim/README.md

 " Setting for max highlight words each buffers. (default 100) let g:spelunker_max_hi_words_each_buf = 100

-" Override highlight group name of wrong spell words. (default 'SpelunkerSpellBad') let g:spelunker_spell_bad_group = 'SpelunkerSpellBad'

-" Override highlight group name of complex or compound words. (default 'SpelunkerComplexOrCompoundWord') let g:spelunker_complex_or_compound_word_group = 'SpelunkerComplexOrCompoundWord'

-" Override highlight setting.
-highlight SpelunkerSpellBad cterm=underline ctermfg=247 gui=underline guifg=#9e9e9e
-highlight SpelunkerComplexOrCompoundWord cterm=underline ctermfg=NONE gui=underline guifg=NONE

 " Check type setting. (default 1 - buffer open or write) " Mode of checking spell when buffer open or write.
-But maybe large files opening or saving take a long time. g:spelunker_check_type = 1
+" But maybe large files opening or saving take a long time. g:spelunker_check_type = 1

 " Fast words check mode to check only the displayed words.